Failure of stability of a maximal operator bound for perturbed Nevo-Thangavelu means: Unboundedness of the maximal operator in the case

 is then well defined as a Borel measurable function in $\bbR^{d+1}$.
 We show that no nontrivial boundedness property holds for $M_I$ if $\mu$ is not supported in the orthogonal complement of $\la$ in $\bbR^d$.
 In particular this applies to prove part (ii) of Theorem \ref{thm:main}.

 \begin{prop} Assume that $\la\neq 0$ and that $\mu$ is a finite positive Borel measure in $\bbR^d$, with the property that $\mu ((\la^\perp)^\complement)>0$.
-Suppose that there is a positive constant $C$ such that the inequality holds for all continuous functions with compact support.
+Suppose that there is a positive constant $C$ such that the inequality holds for all characteristic functions of open sets with compact closure.
 Then $p=\infty$. \end{prop}

 \begin{proof} In what follows we will work with nonnegative functions throughout, so we may reduce the length of the interval for lower bounds.
 By parabolic scaling (\S\ref{sec:parabolicscaling}) and possible shrinking the $t$-interval we may assume for some $N\ge 6$.